 Stacey grew up in Granville, Ohio, on a small family farm and learned how to ride on a Shetland pony.
 At the age of 5, Stacey would go on all day trail rides with her father.
 At age 8, Stacey joined a local 4-H club and soon after became involved with the horse judging and hippology teams as well.
 By the time Stacey's 4-H years were over, she had won two state titles in equitation, had placed in the top ten at the Quarter Horse Congress, and was on a judging team which won a national championship title.

 After graduating from Central Ohio Technical College, Stacey soon decided to try her hand at raising and breeding her own Quarter Horses.
 Throughout the years, the foals resulting from her breeding program have won several Ohio futurity titles as well as Congress top 10 placings.
 Her current show gelding, "The Master of DeSkys", who is also a result of her breeding program, won the Tom Powers Futurity in 2013, and together in 2018 they won the OQHA L1 high point amateur title and finished second in the nation in equitation.
 Her most recent foal, "Certified Invitation" was top 5 at the 2015 Quarter Horse Congress.

 Stacey joined Bella Vista Equine in 2007 when she began working for Dr. Martinsen and then began working for Dr. Meuse when he joined the practice in 2010.

 Besides showing horses, Stacey enjoys watching comedy movies and Columbus Blue Jackets hockey.
-Stacey also enjoys obedience training her two dogs, Blue, a pit bull terrier, and Petra, a pit bull mix.
+Stacey also enjoys obedience training her dog, Petra, a pit bull mix.

-Stacey resides in Thornville, Ohio, with her husband of 19 years, Chris, two horses and two dogs.
+Stacey resides in Thornville, Ohio, with her husband of 21 years, Chris, two horses and one dog.